Menstruation: Menstrual hygiene management

 Due to poverty, some women cannot afford commercial feminine hygiene products.
 Instead, they use materials found in the environment or other improvised materials.
 "Period poverty" is a global issue affecting women and girls who do not have access to safe, hygienic sanitary products.
 In addition, solid waste disposal systems in developing countries are often lacking, which means women have no proper place to dispose used products, such as pads.
 Inappropriate disposal of used materials also creates pressures on sanitation systems as menstrual hygiene products can create blockages of toilets, pipes and sewers.
+In the UK research has shown that for women who are allotment growers, access to sanitation for menstrual hygiene management is limited.

 Menstrual suppression

 Due to hormonal contraception

 Menstruation can be delayed by the use of progesterone or progestins.
 For this purpose, oral administration of progesterone or progestin during cycle day 20 has been found to effectively delay menstruation for at least 20 days, with menstruation starting after 2–3 days have passed since discontinuing the regimen.

 Hormonal contraception affects the frequency, duration, severity, volume, and regularity of menstruation and menstrual symptoms.
 The most common form of hormonal contraception is the combined birth control pill, which contains both estrogen and progestogen.
 Although the primary function of the pill is to prevent pregnancy, it may be used to improve some menstrual symptoms and syndromes which affect menstruation, such as polycystic ovary syndrome (PCOS), endometriosis, adenomyosis, amenorrhea, menstrual cramps, menstrual migraines, menorrhagia (excessive menstrual bleeding), menstruation-related or fibroid-related anemia and dysmenorrhea (painful menstruation) by creating regularity in menstrual cycles and reducing overall menstrual flow.

 Using the combined birth control pill, it is also possible for a woman to delay or eliminate menstrual periods, a practice called menstrual suppression.
 Some women do this simply for convenience in the short-term, while others prefer to eliminate periods altogether when possible.
 This can be done either by skipping the placebo pills, or using an extended cycle combined oral contraceptive pill, which were first marketed in the U.S. in the early 2000s.
 This continuous administration of active pills without the placebo can lead to the achievement of amenorrhea in 80% of users within 1 year of use.